The Foreign Investment Regulation Review: Mexico

 From a business perspective, the easiest and most common method used to acquire an existing business in Mexico is through the purchase of all, or a controlling interest in, the equity representing the corporate capital of the target entity, on the understanding that SAs, SAPIs and SRLs must at all times have at least two partners or shareholders, although one of these may have a nominal participation.

-The transfer of shares (in the case of an SA) is usually done by a simple endorsement of the stock certificates representing the corporate capital or (in the case of an SRL) through the transfer, by means of an assignment agreement, of the equity quotas representing the corporate capital of the entity, although it is important to remember that the General Law for Commercial Companies provides that the partners holding the majority of the equity interest of an SRL must approve the transaction; this threshold may be set higher in the corresponding by-laws of the target entity.)
+The transfer of shares (in the case of an SA) is usually done by a simple endorsement of the stock certificates representing the corporate capital or (in the case of an SRL) through the transfer, by means of an assignment agreement, of the equity quotas representing the corporate capital of the entity, although it is important to remember that the General Law for Commercial Companies provides that the partners holding the majority of the equity interest of an SRL must approve the transaction (this threshold may be set higher in the corresponding by-laws of the target entity.)
 The business terms (e.g., purchase price, representations and warranties, conditions precedent) are usually documented through a US-style stock purchase agreement, which will contain customary terms and conditions, as well as representations and warranties concerning the underlying business being purchased.

 One of the downsides of effecting a stock purchase is that all liabilities accrued by the company prior to the purchase remain with the acquired entity (including tax and employment liabilities).
 Although these liabilities may be covered and transferred to the seller in the stock purchase agreement, claims can result in a judicial process that could prove costly and burdensome to the buyer.

-The purchase of assets, on the other hand, is a safe choice when a buyer wants to limit liability resulting from accrued obligations generated by the target entity prior to purchase.
+The purchase of assets, however, is a safe choice when a buyer wants to limit liability resulting from accrued obligations generated by the target entity prior to purchase.

 By its very nature, the purchase of assets is a more burdensome and complicated transaction and thus more expensive than a 'traditional' stock purchase, as the buyer and seller must agree on exactly what assets and liabilities (e.g., accounts payable, debts, current employees) are to be transferred to the purchasing entity.
 Both from a business perspective and as a tax obligation, each transferred item must be identified in the asset purchase agreement, with the price allocation for each item.

 Additionally, when purchasing assets, there is an actual transfer of ownership of each asset.
-As such, the acquiring entity may need to carry out certain formalities such as obtain permits to operate or use the assets, may have to hire or transfer employees into the purchasing entity, and so on.
-Further, the transfer of certain assets may be subject to certain formalities, such as specific government authorisations (e.g., registrations on machinery) that may be required to identify the elements involved in the transfer (e.g., notarial deeds, government authorisations and consents from third parties).
+As such, the acquiring entity may need to carry out certain formalities such as obtain permits to operate or use the assets and may have to hire or transfer employees into the purchasing entity.
+Furthermore, the transfer of certain assets may be subject to certain formalities, such as specific government authorisations (e.g., registrations on machinery) that may be required to identify the elements involved in the transfer (e.g., notarial deeds, government authorisations and consents from third parties).
 If these assets are subject to lien, security or collateral, or an attachment, or the selling entity is a depository for items of this kind, there could be restrictions on their transfer.
 In addition, if the acquisition of assets would result in the transfer of a majority of the business of seller, the transfer may be considered as the acquisition of an ongoing business and taxed as such.

 One of the main advantages of pursuing an asset purchase over a stock purchase is that the purchaser will have certainty that it is not acquiring contingent liabilities or undisclosed liabilities from the selling entity.
 However, parties should note that if the authorities find that the purchaser acquired an ongoing concern, the purchaser could be jointly liable for unpaid taxes and, in the event of a finding that the employees who were transferred form part of the deal, also liable for employment obligations.